Skip to Content

 • Garlic.
 And lots of it!
 We call for six fresh cloves of garlic.

 • Cornstarch.
-This may seem like a weird ingredient, but cornstarch is the magical stir-fry sauce ingredient—it makes the sauce a little bit thick and helps it to coat the shrimp, asparagus, snow peas and peppers in just the way you want it to.
+This is the magical stir-fry sauce ingredient—it thickens the sauce a bit and helps it to coat the shrimp, asparagus, snow peas and peppers in just the way you want it to.

 hands pouring garlic sauce over shrimp stir fry in pan.